-'''

 int yr_scanner_create (YR_RULES rules, YR_SCANNER scanner)

-New in version 3.8.0.

-'''

 Creates a new scanner that can be used for scanning data with the provided provided rules. scanner must be a pointer to a YR_SCANNER, the function will set the pointer to the newly allocated scanner.
 Returns one of the following error codes: